MaxVRAM/server-dev/ha-mqtt-1wire/README.md

   - device_class: temperature (More on this in a moment)
   - unit_of_measurement: °C (You'll need to do some math in your python script if you want to convert this value to F

-> _In Home Assistant, device_class is a handy way to assign common frontend characteristics to entities.
+> _In HA, device_class is a handy way to assign common frontend characteristics to entities.
 For more information check this [page](https://www.home-assistant.io/integrations/sensor#device-class)._
 12. Hit "okay" to save.

 <br>